juanfonsecasolis-automation/python-selenium-pytest/README.md

 * PyTest finds test methods that starts with prefix "_prefix" on clases that finishes with "Test" suffix [4].
 * User can add extra options to the pytest command in a conftest.py file [6].
 * The function for providing webdriver as fixture goes in the conftest.py [7].
+* Single leading underscore (like in _variable) indicates that the member (variable or method) is for internal use (private or protected?) and _should_ not be invoked outside the class.
+Double leading underscore (like in __variable) triggers Python's name mangling, which means that the member can be access only by appending the class name (for example, _MyClass__variable) and prevents child classes from overriding it [8].

 # References
 1. Python Software Foundation. venv — Creation of virtual environments.
 URL: https://docs.python.org/3/library/venv.html#how-venvs-work